-Non-banking finance companies (NBFC) constitute around 9% of total assets of the Indian financial sector.
+Non-banking finance companies (NBFC) constitute around 9% of the total assets of the Indian financial sector.
 So, insulating them from potential bankruptcy has become imperative for the Reserve Bank of India (RBI) to ensure financial stability.
 And last week, the RBI unveiled a scheme aimed at improving the liquidity condition of NBFCs.

-The RBI announced that SBI Capital Markets Ltd, a subsidiary of State Bank of India, will set up a special purpose vehicle (SPV) to purchase short-term paper, maturing within three months and rated as investment grade, from NBFCs and housing finance companies (HFCs).
+The RBI announced that SBI Capital Markets Ltd, a subsidiary of the State Bank of India, will set up a special purpose vehicle (SPV) to purchase short-term paper, maturing within three months and rated as investment grade, from NBFCs and housing finance companies (HFCs).
 The central bank operationalized Rs 30,000 crore for this scheme.

 This SPV will buy investment-grade commercial paper and non-convertible debentures of NBFCs and HFCs until September 30, 2020, and is expected to recover all dues by December 31, 2020.